MiciomaXD/ShieldNetAdaptor/report/small_project_report.md

 Deciding when to classify a flow, when a flow is old and handling of potentially conflicting classification outcomes from the neural model for the same flow in different moments is difficult.
 Depending on application cases, different heuristics can change the structure of SNN completely.

-For this first version of SN we adopted these rudimental and general heuristics:
+For this first version of SN we adopted these rudimentary and general heuristics:

 - old flow: a flow checked at least once and, if it was blocked, it stayed blocked more than JAIL_TIME_SEC ago, else it is older than OLD_AFTER_SEC (last packet seen timestamp);